 There is no equivalent to friend functions or

 friend classes in Python.
 These are marked with a comment.

 Unions and bit fields have no elegant

 equivalent in Python.
-Unions are commented out with a 'todo' note.
+Unions are commented out with a 'task' note.

 A few operators that can be overloaded in C++ cannot be simulated in Python.
 These are marked with a